 Applications of spatial statistics

-I am motivated to develop user-friendly software and analysis workflows that will enable other researchers to analyze high-throughput genomics data in a reliable and reproducible manner.
-To facilitate these efforts, I have been involved in a joint project to develop a core data class for storing and manipulating SRT data within the R/Bioconductor framework (SpatialExperiment) (Righelli, Weber, Crowell et al. 2022).
-I am also leading a collaborative effort to develop an interactive online textbook demonstrating key steps in a computational analysis workflow for SRT data, including examples of R code and datasets (Orchestrating Spatially-Resolved Transcriptomics Analysis with Bioconductor (OSTA)).
+I am motivated to develop accessible software infrastructure and well-documented analysis workflows to demonstrate the use of computational methods, show how different methods can be connected in analysis workflows, and help other researchers to analyze high-throughput genomic data in a rigorous and reproducible manner.
+To this end, I have co-led the development of software infrastructure for storing and manipulating spatially-resolved transcriptomics datasets within the R/Bioconductor framework (SpatialExperiment, Righelli, Weber, Crowell et al. 2022), and I am coordinating a collaborative effort to develop an interactive online textbook demonstrating key steps in computational analysis workflows for spatially-resolved transcriptomics data, including examples of R code and datasets (OSTA).

-I support open science principles, including the release of open-source software, reproducible analyses, free availability of code and data resources, and publication of preprints.
-In my view, open science is better science and leads to faster scientific advances, since open-source software and reproducible code and data repositories allow researchers to easily build on each others’ ideas.
-In January 2021, my efforts to create open code and data resources as part of my computational projects were recognized with a Research Symbiont award.
-I also support the publication of preprints and emerging efforts to open the academic publishing system, such as open-access publication and journal-independent peer review, to ensure that the public has access to the results of publicly funded research and to democratize access to publication venues for researchers.
+I support principles of open science, including the release of freely accessible open-source software, reproducible analyses, code and data resources, and publication of preprints.
+Open science improves the reliability and reproducibility of research outputs, and leads to faster scientific advances by enabling researchers to build on each others’ work.
+In January 2021, my efforts to create open code and data resources were recognized with a Research Symbiont award.